N.C. Aquaculture: Shellfish Lease and Franchise Program

 The North Carolina Division of Marine Fisheries administers the Shellfish Lease and Franchise Program for the purposes of shellfish cultivation, aquaculture and mariculture within the State of North Carolina.
 The State of North Carolina has provided for the private use of public trust waters for the production of shellfish by the cultivation of unproductive bottom by allowing this bottom to be leased to residents of North Carolina since 1858.
 As of February 2014 there were 172 shellfish leases encompassing 1179 acres and 50 shellfish franchises encompassing 516 acres of estuarine bottom in coastal North Carolina.
 Fourteen shellfish water column operations existed within 37 acres of leased or franchised bottom.

-Provides the opportunity to relay oysters out of SOMAs to shellfish leases year round.
+Provides the opportunity to relay oysters out of SOMAs to shellfish leases between April and October.
 Restricted to 100/bushels per acre of shellfish lease, not to exceed 1000 bushels per lease.
-A SOMA transplant report required to DMF by December 31.
+A SOMA transplant report required to DMF by Oct.
+31.

 Provides opportunity to use mechanical methods on shellfish leases not located within a primary nursery area.
 Annual reviewable permit (July 1-June 30).
 Permit applications may take up to two weeks to review.
 Leaseholders are able to submit application for permit at any time during the year

 Allows a dock owner to attach oyster cultivation containers under their dock, following specific permit conditions to grow oysters for personal consumption.